rohankarthik/Fun-Facts/README.md

-# This is version v 0.1, few things might not work at all or as you expected, data is also limited and local to you phone.
+# Fun Facts

+Its a course project for CS646 - Android Programming taught as a part of Extended Studies in San Diego State University.
+There might be few things that not might work in certain commits.

+I try my best to maintain this project in a working and performance efficient condition.